-A board would work with payors and direct purchasers depending on the drug product to determine the current amount of spending on the disease or diseases treated by the product 16 | Page Horvath Health Policy, Innovations in Healthcare Financing.
-March 2024.
-FINAL that is determined to be an affordability challenge.
-The total current spend by government programs, private and public payors on the drug product of concern could be considered the "willingness to pay" budget.
-A board would also need to assess the extent of unmet need and what it would cost to provide access to the product.
+A board would work with payors and direct purchasers depending on the drug product to determine the current amount of spending on the disease or diseases treated by the product that is determined to be an affordability challenge.
+The total current spend by government programs, private and public payors on the drug product of concern could be considered the

-The UPL development would roughly follow what Louisiana did in developing its upper payment limit for Hepatitis C treatment for Medicaid and Corrections.

-In very brief terms, Louisiana determined the amount it spent on Hep C treatments in the most recent year available for Medicaid and Corrections.
-That amount was indexed to the project year to produce a budget-based amount for expanding access to treatment in Medicaid and Corrections without uncontrolled spending growth.
-Multiple Hep C product manufacturers bid on the project and the State worked with the bidders.
-The product was priced to meet the budget and manufacturers agreed to supply the product at that price to Medicaid and Corrections, without a limitation on quantity.

-Another state's situation will be different but there are several key points from the Louisiana experience to bear in mind.

-- Know how much is currently spent (beyond just state and local programs and purchasers). - Know how financial stress of the product manifests for payors and/or for patients. - Understand the level of product discounts in the market (supplier willingness to discount) - Lastly, the Louisiana Hep C experience demonstrates manufacturers do not want to cede market share to a competitor even if steep price concessions are required.

-Other factors a board should consider in setting a budget based UPL include:

-- the drug class and extent of class competition; - whether the drug will supplant existing drug treatments or not; - size of current patient population and expected growth in that population; and - the extent to which a board intends to expand access to the product for patients and specifically expand access to the market for the manufacturer.

-A budget-based approach will require the cooperation of public and private payors (including employer plans) to get a very good sense of the current 'willingness to spend" on the product as well as a sense of manufacturer's willingness to discount.
-A budget that is based on willingness to spend provides a variety of options to manage spending on the product.
-One idea would be to set a UPL below current market, reduce patient cost sharing commensurately and expect a boost in utilization without a lot of savings to payors.
-Alternatively, a board could decide to use the UPL to reduce both payor and patient spend because the number of product treatment indications has expanded while the product is still priced as a rare disease/very small market drug.
+Upper Payment Limits ngness to pay" budget.
+A board would also need to assess the extent of unmet need and it would cost to provide access to the product.
+JPL development would roughly follow what Louisiana did in developing its upper payment for Hepatitis C treatment for Medicaid and Corrections. recer year Corre on th budg ry brief terms, Louisiana determined the amount it spent on Hep C treatments in the most it year available for Medicaid and Corrections.
+That amount was indexed to the project to produce a budget-based amount for expanding access to treatment in Medicaid and actions without uncontrolled spending growth.
+Multiple Hep C product manufacturers bid e project and the State worked with the bidders.
+The product was priced to meet the et and manufacturers agreed to supply the product at that price to Medicaid and actions, without a limitation on quantity. her state's situation will be different but there are several key points from the Louisiana rience to bear in mind. • Know how much is currently spent (beyond just state and local programs and purchasers).
+Know how financial stress of the product manifests for payors and/or for patients.
+Understand the level of product discounts in the market (supplier willingness to discount) Lastly, the Louisiana Hep C experience demonstrates manufacturers do not want to cede market share to a competitor even if steep price concessions are required.
+Othe r factors a board should consider in setting a budget based UPL include: • the drug class and extent of class competition; whether the drug will supplant existing drug treatments or not; size of current patient population and expected growth in that population; and the extent to which a board intends to expand access to the product for patients and specifically expand access to the market for the manufacturer. empl well a to sp to se boos the U Iget-based approach will require the cooperation of public and private payors (including over plans) to get a very good sense of the current 'willingness to spend" on the product as as a sense of manufacturer's willingness to discount.
+A budget that is based on willingness end provides a variety of options to manage spending on the product.
+One idea would be a UPL below current market, reduce patient cost sharing commensurately and expect a t in utilization without a lot of savings to payors.
+Alternatively, a board could decide to use IPL to reduce both payor and patient spend because the number of product treatment ations has expanded while the product is still priced as a rare disease/very small market